Q. Should I Take an Ambulance to the Hospital From the Accident Scene?

 You Don’t Know If You’re Injured Yet

 You may have injuries and even broken bones that you’re not aware of at the time of the accident.
-It is very common that serious injuries become obvious hours later or even a day or two later.
+It is very common that serious injuries become obvious an hour or two later or even a day or two later.

 At the time of an injury, the trauma overwhelms your brain and you may not feel any pain yet.
-We have had many clients who didn’t know at the time of the accident that they had a broken bone but found out later that day and often even days later.
-Some of these clients even found out days later that they needed surgery.
+We have had many clients who didn’t know at the time of the accident that they had a broken bone but found out later at the hospital that they did.
+Some of our clients even found out that they needed surgery.